"Nov. 19, 2012 -- This week or next, 2012 officially will become America's worst year ever for death and brain damage from West Nile virus.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 Overdose symptoms may include nausea, vomiting, constipation, sweating, pale skin, dizziness, drowsiness, yawning, confusion, hallucinations, and fainting.

-What should I avoid while taking bromocriptine (Parlodel)?
+What should I avoid while taking Parlodel (Parlodel)?

 Bromocriptine may impair your thinking or reactions.
 Some people taking Parlodel have fallen asleep during normal daytime activities such as working, talking, eating, or driving.
 You may fall asleep suddenly, even after feeling alert.
 Be careful if you drive or do anything that requires you to be alert.